Getting Started Guide

 However, if you are only interested in quickly getting up and running with Fuze™ Test in your local environment, please refer to the Tutorial: Quick Start Guide page.

 The material is presented in two main sections.
 The first main section describes the general Fuze™ Test test cycle sequence of activities from a tester’s perspective.
 The second main section provides more detail on each activity.
-The expectation is that as an Fuze™ Test user becomes more familiar with the details through frequent usage, this material is not needed as frequently.
+The expectation is that as a Fuze™ Test user (or intelligent agent) becomes more familiar with the details through frequent usage, this material is not needed as frequently.

 TBD